-Human remains scattered as Israeli drone targets West Bank city of Jenin
+At least nine Palestinians, two Israelis killed in West Bank violence

-Six Palestinians and one Israeli police officer were killed as fighting flares again in the occupied West Bank.
+Seven Palestinians killed in an Israeli air strike on the city of Jenin in the occupied West Bank, authorities say.

-At least six Palestinians are reported to have been killed by an Israeli drone raid in the city of Jenin in the occupied West Bank.
+At least nine Palestinians and two Israelis have been killed in violence across the occupied West Bank.

-The attack on the city, host to a large refugee camp, came amid multiple Israeli raids across the West Bank overnight, the Palestinian Ministry of Health reported on Sunday.
-Israeli officials noted that a police officer was also killed during the operations.
+At least seven Palestinians were killed in an Israeli air strike on the city of Jenin in the occupied West Bank, the Palestinian Ministry of Health said on Sunday.

 Keep readinglist of 4 items